TusharPatwal/JAVA/README.md

 ```

 #### 2) While loop
-- If the condition is true, then the loop body will be executed; otherwise, the statements after the loop will be executed.
+- It is also known as the entry-controlled loop since the condition is checked at the start of the loop.
+If the condition is true, then the loop body will be executed; otherwise, the statements after the loop will be executed.

 Syntax
 ```java